jodersky/akka-serial/site/jekyll/documentation/manual.md

 ## Including Native Library
 There are two options to include the native library:

-1. Using an easy, pre-packaged dependency, avialble only for certain OSes.
+1. Using a pre-packaged dependency, available only for certain OSes but easily included.

 2. Including the library manually for maximum portability.

 It is recommended that you use the first option for testing purposes or end-user applications.
 The second option is recomended for libraries, since it leaves more choice to the end-user.

 ### The Easy Way
-In case your OS/architecture combination is present in the "supported platforms" table in the downloads section, add a second dependency to your project:
+In case your kernel/architecture combination is present in the "supported platforms" table in the [downloads section]({{site.url}}/downloads/), add a second dependency to your project:

 ~~~scala
 libraryDependencies += "com.github.jodersky" % "flow-native" % "{{site.data.current.version}}" % "runtime"